Chicago Bears Stadium: Other locations

-Other proposed sites
+Earlier proposed stadium locations

 Comiskey Park

-In 1971 the White Sox offered to have the Bears play in Comiskey Park, which was their home ballpark, as well as the former home of the NFL's Chicago Cardinals, but Halas declined out of respect for the Cubs.
+In 1971, the White Sox offered to have the Bears play in Comiskey Park, which was their home ballpark, as well as the former home of the NFL's Chicago Cardinals, but Halas declined out of respect for the Cubs.
 In 1977, the Bears revealed they had contact with then-White Sox owner Bill Veeck about the use of the stadium as a temporary solution, as a result of the deteriorating state of Soldier Field.
-In 1980, the Chicago Tribune revealed that the Bears were considering playing their 1980 regular season games at the stadium, if they couldn't sign a lease extension with the Chicago Park District, who owns Soldier Field.
+In 1980, the Chicago Tribune revealed that the Bears were considering playing their 1980 regular season games at the stadium if they couldn't sign a lease extension with the Chicago Park District, who owns Soldier Field.
 In 1998, then-Chicago mayor Richard M. Daley proposed that the Bears share a retrofitted New Comiskey Park with the White Sox.